Hermosa Beach

 Middle School Girls’ Group (Grades 6–8)

-Led by Meaghan Sliva, LPCC (Tuesdays) or Michelle Parker, ASW (Wednesdays)
+Led by Michelle Parker, ASW

-Tuesdays or Wednesdays | 4:30–6:00 PM
+Wednesdays | 4:30–6:00 PM

-$100 with Meaghan | $75 with Michelle
+$100 per group with Michelle

 This open-ended therapy group offers middle school girls a safe, supportive space to build self-confidence, deepen peer connections, and explore their evolving identities.
 Through guided conversations, creative exercises, and shared experiences, group members strengthen their communication skills, practice self-advocacy, and learn healthy ways to cope with stress, anxiety, and shifting friendships.